A Film by Katie Rogers

 Today the region is in despair, the building that hosted the nighttime parties in shambles, and the once-standing heritage sign marking the site, missing.
 Furthermore, most locals are not aware of this rich history just outside the Birmingham limits and the impact the Black artist community had on the history of music in America.

-UPCOMING FREE SCREENINGS
+UPCOMING FREE SCREENING

 Hosted by the Birmingham Historical Society